Grooming A Puppy: His First Time

 • The sound of snipping scissors can often 'spook' a dog.
 You can help your puppy get used to this sound by pretending to cut your puppy's fur around his paws and ears with a pair of blunt round-ended scissors.

 • If you have an electric trimmer or razor, place it on the table (unplugged) and let him sniff it.
-Leave it lying on the table while you work your way through the grooming process.
+Leave it lying on the table while you work through the grooming process.

 Your Cocker Spaniel Puppy's Paws and Claws

-• Begin by picking up each paw and stroking them gently.
+Begin by picking up each paw and stroking them gently.

-Getting puppy paws used to being handled is an important part of puppy groomingGrooming A Puppy: Don't forget his paws!
+Getting puppy paws used to being handled is an important part of puppy groomingGrooming a puppy?
+Don't forget his paws!

-Even matted fur between the pads can cause pain so keep the fur growing on the underside of the paws trimmed level with the pads.
+When grooming a puppy, you must check the fur between his paws regularly to ensure nothing is trapped in there that could cause pain for your puppy.
+Even matted fur between the pads can cause pain, so keep the fur growing on the underside of the paws trimmed level with the pads.

-• Gently comb your Cocker Spaniel's paws.
+Gently comb your Cocker Spaniel's paws.
 He needs to get used to the feel of a steel comb between his toes, but be very gentle as this can be an extremely sensitive area.

 Grooming A Puppy: Trimming His Puppy Nails